BY JUDITH NORTON | IN-DEPTH PIECE

 The Tsai administration follows the DPP’s established policy which opposes the PRC’s imposition of political preconditions before any meaningful dialogue can be held.
 The policy reaches as far back to the first time the DPP held political power under the Chen Shui-bian administration (2000-2008).
 For example, in 2008 President Chen Shui-bian gave an interview to the Associated Press, stating that ‘the normalization of the cross-strait relationship cannot occur if preconditions are imposed’.

 The Tsai administration’s policy is a clear continuation of the Chen administration’s.
 This is in part illustrated by its refusal to publicly state the exact phrase “1992 Consensus”, which, in no uncertain terms, automatically imposes preconditions on negotiations (e.g., acceptance of the PRC’s “One China Principle” and the "one country, two systems" formula).
-To date, the Tsai administration’s policy represents no break from past policies, unless there is more to this statement than indicated in the testimony, which, given the past work of Project 2049 in Taiwan, could be a likely possibility.
+To date, the Tsai administration’s policy represents no break from past policies, and, as of this writing, there are no indicators suggesting the administration would break with these policies, unless there is more to this statement than indicated in the testimony, which, given the past work of Project 2049 in Taiwan, could be a likely possibility.

 Another statement that is equally misleading is (underline added):